qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

    :width: 100 px

 |whg| `WhereGroup <http://www.wheregroup.com/>`_
-(Bonn, Germany) WhereGroup is the leading OSGeo company in Germany and provides the full spectrum of services and training around QGIS including a QGIS Support.
+(Bonn, Germany) WhereGroup is one of the leading OSGeo company in Germany and provides the full spectrum of services and training around QGIS including a QGIS Support.